 Lea Bill is Cree and originates from the Pelican Lake First Nation in Saskatchewan.
-Lea is a Registered Nurse and the Research and Oversight Engagement Project Manager at Alberta First Nations Information Governance Center.
-Lea is also the President of the Canadian Indigenous Nurses Association (C.I.N.A.).
-She has served as a Board Director for Aboriginal Nurses Association from 1990 -1994 and as President from 1994-1999.
+Ms. Bill is a Registered Nurse and the Research and Oversight Engagement Project Manager at Alberta First Nations Information Governance Center.
+Ms. Bill is also the President of the Canadian Indigenous Nurses Association (C.I.N.A.).
+She has served as a Board Director for Aboriginal Nurses Association from 1990-1994 and as President from 1994-1999.

-As a Traditional practitioner, Lea applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, bio-energy sciences and the research field.
+As a Traditional practitioner, Ms. Bill applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, bio-energy sciences and the research field.

 Her nursing career has provided the opportunity to work in many First Nation communities, including the Northwest Territories at the local and the national level.

 Gail Turner is Inuit, and a beneficiary of the Labrador Inuit Land Claim.
 She retired in 2012 from the position of Director of Health Services for the Nunatsiavut Government, Northern Labrador.
 She holds a Bachelor of Nursing degree from Memorial University of Newfoundland, a Master’s of Adult Education from St. Francis Xavier University, and many additional certificates in health and administration through distance programs.

 Her early career was spent in acute care nursing in Ontario and the United Kingdom.
 For the last twenty- six years she has been working in Labrador with Inuit, Southern Inuit of NunatuKavut, settlers, First Nations, and since 2004 exclusively with the Inuit.
 She has presented on Inuit health at provincial, regional, national and international meetings and symposiums, including the World Cancer Congress in 2011.